 For transfer students, Southwestern College may recognize hours taken in other accredited graduate programs at the discretion of the appropriate academic administrator.
 A maximum of six credit hours (with grades of A or B) may be applied to the Southwestern degree.
+Students who have extenuating circumstances may seek permission to transfer in up to 12 hours as long as they were earned within 12 months of the time of request.

-Students applying for the Professional MBA may obtain a formal application packet from:
+Students applying for the MBA may obtain a formal application packet from:

-Professional MBA Program Office Southwestern College 2040 South Rock Road Wichita, Kansas 67207 (316) 684-5335
+MBA Program Office Southwestern College 2040 South Rock Road Wichita, Kansas 67207 (316) 684-5335